 I decided to taper down the bottom of my legs to give it more of a leg feel rather than a dowel.
 Totally being picky. 🙂 I think the fact that I knew I used a dowel was what was messing with my head..So this is totally optional because it looks good either way.

 It’s a beauty..

 I measured 5 inches from the bottom and taped it off.
-I knew I didn’t want the white paint to cover to much of the pretty wood grain.
+I knew I didn’t want the white paint to cover too much of the pretty wood grain.

 Then I used a paint and primer in the color white to paint the bottoms of the legs.
-Yes I do have a few large chips on the button that was because I didn’t figure out my technique until midway.
-It looks cool either way the only thing I would be worried about is have a HUGE chunk chip off.. 🙁 so be careful. (if you used more then one coat of stain I would highly recommend using a primer/paint because you don’t want the stain to leak into your paint)
+Yes I do have a few large chips on the bottom of the concrete slab but I don’t mind them at all. (if you used more then one coat of stain I would highly recommend using a primer/paint because you don’t want the stain to leak into your paint)

-Now how lovely is that!! 😀 I am obsessed with it.
-So modern and trendy.
-Nope I can’t tell I made it. lol. 😀 It feels like I bought it from some expensive brand name store.
+Now, how lovely is that!! 😀 I am obsessed with it.
+So modern and trendy. 😀 I hope you like it.

-The detail on the edges definitely makes it unqiue.
-The flat surface area on the slab ended up having some halos from the bucket and it’s totally sandable , but I personally didn’t really mind because I’d have a plant on it anyways. ( I used a recycled paint bucket and I think they run a but thinner then the regular ones home depot sells so maybe that’s why the surface was like that. ehh dunno)
+The detail on the edges definitely makes it unique.
+The flat surface area on the slab ended up having some halos from the bucket and it’s totally sandable, but I personally didn’t really mind because I’d have a plant on it anyways. ( I used a recycled paint bucket and I think they run a bit thinner then the regular ones home depot sells.
+So maybe that’s why the surface was like that. ehh dunno)

-Here’s snippet of the texture from the top.
+Here’s a snippet of the texture from the top.